 I liked the image below for the contrast of colours and the light refractions.
-Not to mention that the colour contrast between naturally produced scenery and the anthropogenically introduced artifacts.
+Not to mention the colour contrast between naturally produced scenery and my anthropogenically introduced artifacts.

 Further westward along the northern coast, there were beautiful large rock formations eroded and shaped by the ocean.